TomNeyland/needle/NEXT_STEPS.md

 ## 5. Extensibility

 ### API and Integration Points
-- [ ] Create a clean API for other extensions to use Search++ capabilities
+- [ ] Create a clean API for other extensions to use Needle capabilities
 - [ ] Add support for custom embedding providers through plugins
 - [ ] Support for integration with other VS Code features (e.g., Problems panel)
 - [ ] Add export/import functionality for sharing embeddings between workspaces